 Ensuring you don’t fill your machine over three quarters full means the detergent and softener will be effectively rinsed out and you’ll also help avoid prominent creases.

 top tips for drying

-This one is simple, but you’ll notice a big difference.
-To try and avoid creases from setting into your sheets, remove them from the washing machine as quickly as possible and give them a good shake before drying them.
-This will stop wrinkles from setting in.
+Another easy breezy way to avoid creases setting into your sheets is removing them from the washing machine as quickly as possible and give them a good shake before drying them.

 Do you love it or loathe it?
 If it’s the latter, we get you.
 It can be time consuming.
 What’s more, we find there’s something wonderfully welcoming, soothing and refreshing about sinking into the natural wrinkles of bedding.
 However, if you do find beauty and comfort in immaculate sheets, it’s perfectly safe to iron organic cotton.